 Father and Son Charged with Multi-Million Dollar Investment Fraud and Bank Fraud Scheme

-BIRMINGHAM – Two men—father and son— were charged today with concocting a scheme that allegedly defrauded individual investors and Alamerica Bank out of millions of dollars, announced Assistant Attorney General Brian A. Benczkowski of the Justice Department’s Criminal Division, U.S. Attorney Jay E. Town of the Northern District of Alabama FBI Special Agent in Charge Johnnie Sharp of the Birmingham, Division, and IRS-Criminal Investigation Special Agent in Charge Thomas J. Holloman.
+Two men—father and son— were charged today with concocting a scheme that allegedly defrauded individual investors out of millions of dollars and obtained over $900,000 in loans from Alamerica Bank, announced Assistant Attorney General Brian A. Benczkowski of the Justice Department’s Criminal Division, U.S. Attorney Jay E. Town of the Northern District of Alabama, FBI Special Agent in Charge Johnnie Sharp, Jr. of the Birmingham Division and Special Agent in Charge Thomas J. Holloman of IRS Criminal Investigation.

 Donald V. Watkins Sr., 70, of Atlanta, Georgia, and Donald V. Watkins Jr., 46, of Birmingham, Alabama, were charged in a 10-count indictment filed in the Northern District of Alabama with seven counts of wire fraud, two counts of bank fraud and one count of conspiracy to commit wire fraud and bank fraud.

 The defendants are also charged with conspiring to obtain loans from Alamerica Bank through an allegedly fraudulent scheme involving the use of a third party to take out the loans on their behalf.
-Finally, the indictment charges the defendants for fraudulently obtaining money from Alamerica Bank by convincing one of their investor victims to apply for loans under his name, when—as they had planned—the defendants ultimately took and used those funds for their own purposes.
+The indictment alleges that the defendants allegedly convinced one of their investor victims to apply for over $900,000 in loans under his name, when—as they had planned—the defendants ultimately took and used those funds for their own purposes.

 The FBI and IRS-CI investigated the case.
 Trial Attorney Kyle Hankey of the Criminal Division’s Fraud Section, First Assistant U.S. Attorney Lloyd Peeples and Special Assistant U.S. Attorney Beau Brown of the Northern District of Alabama (the latter of whom is on detail from the Alabama Securities Commission) are prosecuting the case.
 Former Assistant U.S. Attorney Xavier O. Carter also was instrumental in the investigation.